 CCTV cameras are mounted above the street to track peoples’ movements.
 Smart people counters connected to the cameras record how many pedestrians pass through camera’s vision.
 Authorised people can view the footfall information they need over the internet, in real-time if necessary.
 Local video analytics minimises bandwidth use.

-The system architecture means counts for different areas and towns can be seen together as they happen.
+The system architecture means counts for different areas can be seen together as they happen.
 When viewed over time you get a clear picture of the performance of the town centre.

 There are no limits to the size of the system, simply connect as many cameras and counters as you require.